Empowering Scientific Workflows with Federated Agents: Evaluation

 \subsection{Memory Overhead}

-We show memory used as a function of number of agents in \autoref{fig:memory}; for \system{}, we compare two launchers: a low-overhead but single-node process-pool and Parsl's High-throughput Executor.
-For fairness, we disable features in Dask and Ray that may reduce performance, such as dashboards, and set the initial Ray object store size to the smallest possible value. \system{} agents have low memory overheads, making them suitable for memory-constrained devices, such as when deployed across edge devices via the Globus Compute launcher.
+We show memory used as a function of number of agents in \autoref{fig:memory}; for \system{}, we compare two executors: a low-overhead but single-node process-pool and Parsl's High-throughput Executor.
+For fairness, we disable features in Dask and Ray that may increase memory, such as dashboards, and set the initial Ray object store size to the smallest possible value. \system{} agents have low memory overheads, making them suitable for memory-constrained devices, as when deployed to edge devices via Globus Compute.
 The Ray cluster head worker has high memory overhead, but that initial overhead is amortized as the number of actors is increased, indicating that each actor has modest overhead.